 - Best Ceiling Mounted Pull-Up Bar: Rogue P-5V Garage Pull-Up System

 - Best Pull-Up Bar with Multiple Handles: Northern Stone Total Body Workout Bar

 - Best Pull-Up Bar for Kipping: Rogue P-3 Pull-Up System

 Pull-up bars are awesome, but many of them are either too time-consuming to install or too confusing to understand.
-The reason why we placed the Rogue Jammer pull-up bar at the top of this list is because it can be installed anywhere you have a doorway.
+The reason why we placed the Bells of Steel pull-up bar at the top of this list is because it can be installed in just about any space.
 It’s also straightforward and sturdy, so you can blast out your reps and get on with your day.

-For trainees who need a robust pull-up bar, the Rogue Jammer is super solid and can still be installed above just about any doorway with studs in your home.
+For trainees who need a robust pull-up bar, the Bells of Steel Adjustable Wall or Ceiling Mounted Pull-Up Bar is super solid and can still be installed above just about any secure space in your home.

 If drilling holes above your doorframe and into your wall doesn't sound appealing to you or your landlord, you might find this pull up bar from ProFIT to be a perfect solution, with no drilling required and a weight capacity of 440 lbs.

 - Consumers who want an easily movable pull-up bar.

 - Athletes who need a pull-up bar that can be set up in seconds.